 A new watch for a new time

-Ref 6007A-001 Calatrava are reminiscent of the Ref 6006 Calatrava..
-The railway track that encircles the hour scale and the pierced baton hour and minute hands of the new
+To celebrate the completion of its new building, Patek Philippe created an exclusive Calatrava stainless steel timepiece .
+The railway track that encircles the hour scale and the pierced baton hour and minute hands of the new Ref 6007A-001 Calatrava are reminiscent of the Ref 6006 Calatrava.

 The most striking feature, however, is the chequerboard carbon-style texture at the centre of the 40mm dial, which creates a beautiful interplay of light.
 Patek Philippe mentions that it’s a reference to the world of high technology.